rayshift/translatefgo/README.md

 Please check our [troubleshooting wiki](https://github.com/rayshift/translatefgo/wiki/Troubleshooting) for help with issues.
 Alternatively, visit the [discord server](https://discord.gg/6vncnjj) for help.

 ### Is this safe, will I get banned?
-**No action has been taken on players for using this app, as of 31/10/2022.**
+**No action has been taken against players for using this app, as of 31/10/2022.**

 The chance of being banned is unlikely for the following reasons:
 - The app modifies cached story scripts on your SD card (or internal storage), it does not modify or alter the base game.